You want smart political talk without the meltdowns?

 We all knew it was there.

-It's starting to be exposed, and when Hillary Clinton is admitting that she colluded with the Russians, I I'm just wondering at what point it's kind of like Hollywood with the Harvey Weinstein incident, at what point does everybody just start singing?
+And when Hillary Clinton is admitting that she colluded with the Russians, I'm just wondering at what point, it's kind of like Hollywood with the Harvey Weinstein incident.

-I I just foresee that happening.
+I just foresee that happening.

 I think that there is a recognition now that the era of the Clintons is finally over.

-They've got a remake themselves.
+They've got to remake themselves.

-They're scrambling to find an identity now.
+They're scrambling to find an identity.

 Where do they go from here?

-We've heard a year now about Trump Russia collusion.
+We've heard a year now about Trump-Russia collusion.

 It was hilarious, actually.